Johan Fredrik Höckert: Early career

 Although Drottning Kristina och Monaldeschi was popular, Höckert rose to fame in 1855 with his painting Gudstjänst i Lövmokks fjällkapell (English: Worship service in Lövmokk's fell chapel).
 It was inspired by a sketch Höckert had made while traveling in Lapland, and he thought it would draw attention to itself.
 The painting was put on display at the 1855 World's Fair in Paris, and Höckert was awarded with a gold medal for it.
 French critics characterized it as a piece of French art, commenting that Höckert was most likely influenced by Eugène Delacroix and Thomas Couture.
 The painting was then bought by Napoleon III of France and was given to the art museum in Lille.
 Its current home is the National Museum of Arts in Sweden.
 At this time, Höckert became recognized as one of Sweden's foremost figure painters.

 The inspiration for many of the paintings Höckert painted while living in Paris came from his earlier travels in Lapland, including Gudstjänst i Lövmokks fjällkapell (1855), Scen från Lappmarken (1856), and Det inre af en lappkåta (1857).
 While painting Gudstjänt i Lövmokks fjällkapell, which depicts a Lappish mother during a worship service in Lövmokk, Höckert hired an Italian woman named Luisiella as his model.
 He fell in love with her, but she died in his arms during one of their painting sessions.
 This later became the inspiration for Höckert's oil sketch Luisiellas död (English: Luisiella's death).

 Höckert traveled to the Netherlands in 1856 to study Rembrandt.
 He returned to Paris the same year and made another popular painting: Det inre af en lappkåta (English: The inside of a goahti).
 This painting depicts a Lappish mother wagging her child in their goahti home.
-It was awarded with a mention honorable at the Paris Salon in 1857, and was bought by the Swedish government to be displayed at the National Museum of Fine Arts.
+It was awarded with a mention honorable at the Paris Salon of 1857, and was bought by the Swedish government to be displayed at the National Museum of Fine Arts.
 In 1862, it was displayed at the World's Fair in London.